MewsSystems/developers/DataScience/Readme.md

 First, answer the questions using SQL and with your answer provide also the final SQL queries and output.

-Then, build a report/dashboard idealy using Power BI that also help answering the questions.
+Then, build a report/dashboard ideally using Power BI that also help answering the questions.
 You may also use python and build a jupyter notebook.

 Include the comments to present your solution and send it to vojta@mews.com.